deeppavlov/DeepPavlov/docs/components/bert.rst

 These representations are passed to a dense layer or Bi-RNN layer to produce distribution over tags.
 There is also an optional CRF layer on the top.

+Multilingual BERT models allows to perform zero-shot transfer across languages.
+To use our 19 tags NER for over a hundred languages see :ref:`ner_multi_bert`.

 BERT for Context Question Answering (SQuAD)
 -------------------------------------------